grafana/agent/docs/sources/flow/tutorials/chaining.md

 In `multiple-input.river` add a new `prometheus.relabel` component that adds a `version` label with the value of `v2` to all metrics after the `prometheus.relabel.service`.

 ![](../assets/scrape_v2.png)

+> **NOTE**: NOTE: Please note that the default port for Grafana Agent may vary depending on how it
+> is installed.
+While the default port is traditionally 12345, system packages may override this
+> and set the default to a different port.
+Additionally, certain installations may have different
+> default ports.
+Please refer to your specific installation documentation for the correct default
+> port.